 I don’t know why, but I get a sense of (sledgehammer-to-crack-a-nut) overkill from this typewriter.
-Call me a philistine, but to me a daisy wheel and a moveable ribbon carrier makes a lot more sense.
+To me, a daisy wheel and a moveable ribbon carrier makes a lot more sense.

 The Super 7300 is a big solid typewriter, yet there’s something very fragile and clumsy about the action of that hemmed-in plastic ball.
 I just get the feeling it’s not going to last (“it” being either the motor, or the plastic ball, or the ribbon cassette, or the handle on the lid, etc.).

 As Mr Martin points out on his Typewriter Museum website (see link below), the big difference between this machine and the IBM Selectric is the fact that the Super 7300 has a moveable carriage and a fixed ribbon carrier/typing ball.

 It’s weird, the traditional carriage moves right-to-left and there’s a traditional Shift and Shift Lock key. but there is no carriage shift (or basket shift in the absence of a basket).
 It’s the element ball that “shifts” invisibly into uppercase.